-Definition: a change in the genetic composition of a population over successive generations.
+Definition: a change in the genetic composition of a population over successive generations

 Table of Contents

 Genetic variation is essential for evolution.
 For a variation to contribute to evolutionary change, it must be heritable, i.e. transmissible by parents to their offspring.
 Transmissible traits are those encoded in the genes.
 There are two sources of variation: mutation and recombination.
 A mutation is a change in the genomic DNA either by random replication errors or by environmental interaction with DNA nucleotides.
 Different mutations accumulate over time in different lineages.
 The introduction of new mutations into a population by individuals migrating from a different population is called gene flow.
 For instance, eye color is a character of varying traits, such as brown, green, blue, hazel, etc. In humans, the color of the eye varies from brown to black, depending on the melanin content in the iris and the cellular density of the stroma.
 The gene associated with melanin production is the OCA2 gene.
 All humans were originally brown-eyed.1 However, humans evolved to have other eye colors.
 The blue eye color in humans is not caused by blue pigments.
 Scientists tracked down the trait and found that a specific mutation within the HERC2 gene was partly responsible.
-It altered the function of the OCA2 gene that resulted in the production of fewer melanin.
+It altered the function of the OCA2 gene that resulted in the production of less melanin.
 (Ref.1,2) Further studies suggested that all humans with blue eyes may have come from a single European ancestor who lived around 6,000 to 10,000 years ago, and who had the mutation responsible for the blue eye color, which eventually became widespread in modern populations.
 (Ref.
 2)

 Recombination is usually a consequence of sexual reproduction in eukaryotes.
 Since sexual reproduction involves two different parents, the mutations acquired in different lineages may be brought together by the fusion of parental gametes in fertilization.
 These different mutations may be further recombined by independent assortment and by crossing over during meiosis in the following generation.
 Pairs of chromosomes that have the same genes at the same loci but possibly different alleles are called homologous chromosomes.
 These homologous chromosomes pair up and exchange genetic material at prophase I of meiosis.
 Apart from homologous recombination, homologous chromosomes assort independently towards the end of meiosis.
 These meiotic events that produce new allelic combinations increase genetic variation.
 Sexual reproduction, thus, escalates evolution.

 Charles Darwin’s theory of evolution by natural selection was first presented in his book The Origin of Species, published in 1859.
 In evolution by natural selection, individuals with advantageous traits are more likely to reproduce with greater success.
 Traits that contribute to reproductive success are called adaptive.
 Successful individuals pass on their adaptive traits to the next generation.
-Which traits are adaptive depends on environmental conditions and mating choices.
-Evolution that is driven by natural selection is called adaptive evolution.
+Which traits are adaptive depends on the environmental conditions and mating choices.
+The evolution that is driven by natural selection is called adaptive evolution.
 Adaptive radiation is the selection of different sets of adaptive traits in populations or species living in different environmental conditions.

 Another mechanism that drives evolution is genetic drift.
 It produces random changes in the frequency of traits in a population.
-Genetic drift is more common in small populations, since random changes have a greater effect in small populations.
+Genetic drift is more common in small populations since random changes have a greater effect in small populations.
 For example, the Afrikaner population in South Africa has an unusually high incidence of Huntington’s disease because the gene was introduced by a small founder group of Dutch colonists (Ref.
 3).
 In addition to such founder effects, genetic drift can also occur in populations that have emerged from some catastrophic bottleneck.
 The very low genetic diversity in cheetahs has been attributed to this bottleneck effect.

 Microevolution and Macroevolution